bahrus/xtal-decorator/README.md

 <a href="https://nodei.co/npm/xtal-decorator/"><img src="https://nodei.co/npm/xtal-decorator.png"></a>

-Extend or Apply methods / properties onto the next element
+Extend or Apply methods / properties onto other elements

-xtal-deco, xtal-decor and xtal-decorator provide a way of adding or overriding behavior of the next element -- "decorating" the element.
-That next element can be a native DOM element, or a custom element. xtal-decorator extends xtal-deco with additional functionality
+xtal-deco, xtal-decor and xtal-decorator provide a way of adding or overriding behavior of other elements -- "decorating" the element.
+The affected elements can be a native DOM elements, or custom element instances. xtal-decorator extends xtal-decor, which extends xtal-deco, each extension adding more functionality. xtal-deco and xtal-decor only affect the next sibling element.  xtal-decorator can apply to multiple elmenents.

-## Adding behavior to an element instance with xtal-deco
+## Adding behavior to the next element instance with xtal-deco

 Syntax: